-Typhoon Tino has caused at least 90 confirmed deaths in the Philippines, with the hardest-hit Cebu province experiencing unprecedented flooding.
+Typhoon Tino has caused at least 100 confirmed deaths in the Philippines, with Cebu province experiencing unprecedented flooding.

-In Cebu province, authorities reported 76 fatalities, with 35 bodies recovered from flooded areas in Liloan.
+In Cebu province, authorities reported 76 fatalities, with specific numbers from Liloan (35).

 Floodwaters described as unprecedented had rushed through Cebu's towns and cities, sweeping away cars, riverside shanties, and shipping containers.